 Visibility is excellent.
-As a high-power champ, you can tack on the shortest focal length eyepieces and Barlow lenses to get better views of planetary and lunar surfaces.
-You may want to come down a tad in power to get a better view of DSOs (Deep Sky Object) that includes the entire Messier catalog and a good portion of the NGC catalog.
+As a high-power telescope, you can tack on the shortest focal length eyepieces and Barlow lenses to get better views of planetary and lunar surfaces.
+I think you may want to come down a tad in power to get a better view of DSOs (Deep Sky Object) that includes the entire Messier catalog and a good portion of the NGC catalog.

 The NexStar 6SE OTA weighs only 8 lbs.
 The tripod weighs 9 lbs, and the mount head weighs 11 lbs.
 With a few extras mounted on top like the eyepiece, finder scope, and star diagonal, the total weight comes to approximately 30 lbs.
-That is pretty impressive for a complete system that is ready and roaring to be setup anywhere, anytime.
+I think that is pretty impressive for a complete system that is ready and roaring to be setup anywhere, anytime.

 The OTA also attaches to the mount with a dovetailed quick release bracket.
 Of course, you can use this system to balance the OTA during use, but it allows for quick removal and safe storage.
 The hand control can also be used while attached to the fork arm or removed to use remotely.
 Each accessory comes with their own boxes that should be kept to safely store them for transport.
 But, you may want to consider purchasing a case that will fit your OTA and accessories for secure and safe transportation.

 The neat thing about the NexStar SE series is that they all come with computerized mounts.
-You don’t have to buy a separate OTA and GoTo mount, you have the entire package for one, flat price.
+You don’t have to buy a separate OTA and GoTo mount, you have the entire package for one, flat price, which I love.
 They come with a Celestron patented Alt-azimuth single fork arm mount head.
-The design is a good one, but it does come with limitations.
+I think the design is a good one, but it does come with limitations.

 The mount has 2” stainless steel tripod legs, 9 slew speeds, and a payload capacity of 12 lbs.
-The payload capacity is of concern to those who want to experiment beyond the amateur level for astrophotography.
+I think the payload capacity is of concern to those who want to experiment beyond the amateur level for astrophotography.
 It will not hold the weight for heavy loads and track accurately under the strain.